Heather blogs about body positive outdoor adventure & loves taking her blue heeler on outdoor adventures.

 Hydration and Food Requirements

-Just as much as nutrition and hydration is important for you, it's very important for your dog as well.
+Just as nutrition and hydration are important for you, it's very important for your dog as well.
 I have found it beneficial to pack 50% more dog food and snacks than what my dog normally eats.
 Your dog will be burning off calories as much as you, if not more.

 It's also advisable to bring along at least one quart of water for every 3 miles of a hike for your dog.
-I also recommend that if you come to a water source and can fill up water reservoirs go ahead and do so and filter the water as well, even for your dog, who needs clean water too.
+I also recommend that if you come to a water source and can fill up water reservoirs, go ahead and do so.
+Filter the water as well—even for your dog, who needs clean water, too.

 Taking along a collapsible water and food bowl will be helpful to refuel your dog's nutrition needs and allow them to hydrate as well.
 I recommend allowing your dog to take a drink every 15 minutes to an hour; this will also depend on how hot it is and how hard your dog is working.